ask-emma/mongodb-rest/README.md

 `auth` requires at least:

-* usersDBConnection - mongodb connection string for the users database.
+* authDB - mongodb database name that contains to the users collection.
-* tokenDBConnection - mongodb connection string for the tokens database.

 Here are the docs for mongodb connection strings: http://docs.mongodb.org/manual/reference/connection-string/